Find out all about the conditions and formalities of the thesis defence depending on the research team or laboratory you have joined.

-You can pick it up at the Doctoral Student Reception Office.
+You can pick it up at the Doctoral Candidate Reception Office.
 Please bring an identity document (national or European identity card, passport, residence permit).

 If you can't make it, another person can come in your place.
 They will need to bring a handwritten power of attorney, a copy of your ID and their own ID.

-Doctoral students reception office - - 15 rue de l’école de médecine - Escalier G – 2e étage 75006 PARIS (métro Odéon)
+Doctoral candidates reception office - - 15 rue de l’école de médecine - Escalier G – 2e étage 75006 PARIS (métro Odéon)

 Opening hours: 9:30 am - 4:30 pm (closed on Wednesdays)